-While updating my electronic internal audit library, I realized that there are some documents that I have not read yet!
+While updating my electronic internal audit library, I realized there are some documents that I have not read yet!
 One of these was a June 2015 white paper by Thomson Reuters entitled” A new order: The key skillsets necessary to thrive as Head of Internal Audit today”.
 The document lists skillsets that most of us are familiar with these days such as:

 · A thorough understanding of the (new) basic requirements